RobertBurrellDonkin/library-management-system/README.md

 * The assumption is that isn't a user/password but a signed subject.
 This means we
   * In Spring Security terms, this is a PreAuthenticated scenario.
 Spring Security provides a little framework for scenarios such as this.
 Let's adopt it.
+  * This is a authentication, rather than authorization.
+  * For production use,